 - Ciutat Vella (the old town)

 Les Corts is the home of the Camp Nou — the stadium for Football Club Barcelona — and is split into three different areas: La Maternitat y Sant Ramon, Les Corts and Pedralbes.
-With the football stadium located in La Maternitat y Sant Ramon, it makes it a promising place for real estate investors looking to buy to let over the short term, whilst the student population in the area means that you can also find long term tenants here too.
+With the football stadium located in La Maternitat y Sant Ramon, it makes it a promising place for real estate investors looking to buy property in Barcelona to let over the short term, whilst the student population in the area means that you can also find long term tenants here too.
 Les Corts houses few foreigners, with the Spanish population in this area totalling 90%.
 The area is dense with wide roads and streets, bars and cafes; so it does not come across as a residential area.
 Pedralbes on the other hand, houses some of the most expensive property in Barcelona.
 In this area you can find larger houses with plots of land and swimming pools.
 As such, a square metre of floor space can set investors back from anywhere between 4,000 EUR — 9,000 EUR per square meter, depending on the level of luxury the property offers.

-Gracia is seen as one of the best locations to live in Barcelona and, as such, homes here sell quickly, with demand outpacing supply of new homes.
+Gracia is seen as one of the best locations to live and to buy property in Barcelona and, as such, homes here sell quickly, with demand outpacing supply of new homes.
 Gracia’s proximity to the city centre also makes it an attractive location since it is just 10 minutes away by public transport.
 The district is a bohemian one, with many events taking place.
 However, the area is not packed out with tourists, despite Gaudi’s Parc Guell being located here.
 Apartments in buildings that have been renovated in Gracia are hard to come across, but if you are in luck you can find homes with square metre prices of around 5,000 EUR.

 Eixample is Barcelona’s largest district and so here the prices vary from 2,500 EUR — 10,000 per square metre.
 As the district is a densely populated one, there is a plethora of entertainment and retail outlets, in addition to tourist sights and schools.
 However, the area does lack green areas and parks.
 The older buildings in the area have high-roof ceilings but the lay-out of the apartments can sometimes leave much to be desired.
 La Sagrada Familia can be found in Eixample which makes it a big draw for short term rental prospects, in addition to La Rambla and other tourist areas.